-There are some tricks to protect your truck from damage when parking at truck stops.
-A large percentage of truck accidents occur in these parking lots.
+8 TIPS TO PROTECT YOUR TRUCK AT TRUCK STOPSThere are some tricks to help protect your truck from damage when parking at truck stops.

 Related >Quick Guide For Best Make of Truck For New Owner Operators

-- Driver Trainers Teaching in These Parking Lots — I have a problem with driver trainers from the big carriers bringing their trainees to these big parking lots to practice their backing up skills.
-Most of these driver trainers have never owned a big truck, so they don’t understand the truck owner’s nervousness as their trainee tries to back in beside your truck.
 I’ve had words with a few of these trucking school trainers over the issue.
 Mega carriers have big yards, full of their own equipment.
 They ought to let their trainees practice there, not in the parking area of truck stops.

 Related > Legal Guide For Truckers – Q & A